krautzource/granularity-walker/README.md

 A simple walker for nested content

-:warning: USE THE IDEA NOT THE CODE
+:warning: USE THE IDEA NOT THE CODE :warning: